How much work can you do without a contractor license?

 Downsides to getting a contractor license

 Contractor licensure has many benefits, but you must also consider the drawbacks.
-You’ll need to invest time and money for the Contractors State License Board (CSLB) exam and application fees.
+You must invest time and money for a contractor’s state license board exam and application fees.
 You may also need to document your work experience and complete a background check.

 What kind of projects can a contractor without a license do?